 3. When you reach an impenetrable wall of tourists, odds are you’ve reached the infamous Pier 39.
 With stereotypical tourist attractions like Bubba Gump, the aquarium, and Hard Rock Café, this is THE tourist stop in San Francisco (and I don’t mean that in a good way … this is the worst pier if you’re a local).

-- Despite the crowds of tourists, Pier 39 is the best place to view some adorable harbor seals un-majestically basking in the sun.
-Head into the crowd and make a beeline to the left (find any door through the wall lining the alley) to find the seals.
+- Despite the crowds of tourists, Pier 39 is the best place to view some adorable California sea lions and harbor seals un-majestically basking in the sun.
+Head into the crowd and make a beeline to the left (find any door through the wall lining the alley) to find the sea lions – or just listen for their barking!

 4. Keep walking north on the Embarcadero and you’ll reach Fisherman’s Wharf.
 Although this would seem like it’s just another tourist stop, it’s actually got a lot of cool things to see.